pmalek/docker_download/README.md

     Flags:
       -h, --help           help for docker_download
-          --image string   image to get info/image on from docker registry --tag string     tag of the image to get info/imageimage on from docker registry
+          --tag string     tag of the image to get info/imageimage on from docker registry

     Use "docker_download [command] --help" for more information about a command.